Explore the Levels of Change Management

 The City of Leeuwarden Implements more Effective Work Practices with Prosci

 It’s not uncommon for the implementation of new standard practices in a municipal government to turn into a series of mounting headaches.
-But the city of Leeuwarden figured out how to avoid the major pitfalls – with the help of the Prosci method.
+But the city of Leeuwarden figured out how to avoid the major pitfalls with the help of the Prosci Methodology.

-Introducing a more standardised way of working, that was the undertaking the city of Leeuwarden was facing in 2020.
-No small feat.
-Although it actually involved a refresh and reintroduction of this way of working.
-The city had already made multiple attempts to implement a more standardised system.
-There had even been talk of a temporary system, but many of the employees just didn’t understand how that system worked.
+In 2020, the city of Leeuwarden embarked on the significant task of introducing a more standardized way of working The city had already made multiple attempts to implement a more standardised system.
+There had been talk of a temporary system, but many of the employees did not understand how that system worked.

 “Over the course of the three-day training, Erik led us in a light-hearted way through some fairly heavy topics,” van Holthoon remembers.
 “It was just before the lockdown began, and thus in person.
 And what I found really powerful was the simplicity of Erik’s story.
 It just really energised us.”

 This energy spurred the project team members to first hold talks with everyone in the local government.
-They pieced together the big picture of which departments would be most impacted, and where there was resistance.
+They pieced together the big picture of which departments would be most impacted and where resistance behaviors were likely to emerge as well as where they were already occurring.

 Change Done Right: Join 50,000+ Prosci Insiders Receive expert guidance and practical strategies for effective change management.
 Subscribe for success.

-There was however a difference in the tempo of adopting change.
+However, there a disparity in understanding about the pace of adopting change.
 The key users had already thought about the process changes before they went live, but that was less true of other users across departments.
 “In hindsight, we should have given them an even bigger wake-up call,” suggests Veninga.
 “The actual impact on people only became clear later in the process.
 On the change side, we were ahead in our technical planning.”
-That led to members of the project team getting lost in the details, also the technical ones.
+That led to members of the project team getting lost in the details, including the technical ones.

-The municipality management has also become a fan of Prosci, according to Veninga.
+The municipality management team has also become a Prosci fan, according to Veninga.
 “They are just speechless.
-As they should be: even the biggest opponents in the organisation eventually found that they had nothing left to complain about.”
+As they should be.
+Even the biggest opponents in the organisation eventually found that they had nothing left to complain about.”

 Prosci Europe